anthonyfuentes/sample_app/README.md

 ## Running Sample App

 1. Fork this repo
-2. Clone it to your machine
+2. Clone the fork to your machine
 3. Bundle install all gems `$ bundle install`
 4. Setup database
   1. `$ rails db:create`